 His research interests include Old and Modern Yiddish culture focusing of Eastern Europe/former USSR and their Diasporas, especially in Eastern has taught courses on Yiddish literature during the Holocaust.
-As a member research project "Russian Jewry in the 20th Century" at the Open Universearch project "Russian Jewry in the 20th Century" at the Open Universes, 2014), covering the Holocaust era.
+As a member research project "Russian Jewry in the 20th Century" at the Open University wrote the course unit, "Cultural World of Soviet Jewry, 1919-49" (Raar Press, 2014), covering the Holocaust era.
 He is one of the leading foreign fellows at the Tokyo Kokushikan University within the project for the Jewish POWs and refugees in Japan and Eastern Asia, including the Phrescue efforts on the Holocaust eve.
 He shared his findings with inteforums in Japan, Lithuania, the USA, and New Zealand, under the aegis Sugihara Foundation," The US Holocaust Memorial Museum, The I Centre of New Zealand, and more.